 In many cases, looking at just the alert and the packet that triggered it won't be enough to be conclusive.
-When running an IDS engine like Suricata, it's always recommended to combine it with full packet capturing.
-Using tools like Sguil or Snorby, the full TCP session or UDP flow can be inspected.
+When using the default Eve settings a lot of metadata will be added to the alert.

-For example, if a rule fired that indicates your web application is attacked, looking at the full TCP session might reveal that the web application replied with 404 not found.
+For example, if a rule fired that indicates your web application is attacked, looking at the metadata might reveal that the web application replied with 404 not found.
 This will usually mean the attack failed.
 Usually, not always.